How Social Media Can Impact Your Injury Case

 Case Law on Social Media

-“Holding that “material posted on a ‘private’ Facebook page, that is accessible to a selected group of recipients but not available for viewing by the general public, is generally not privileged, nor is it protected by common law or civil law notions of privacy”
+Material posted on a private Facebook page, that is accessible to a selected group of recipients but not available for viewing by the general public, is generally not privileged, nor is it protected by common law or civil law notions of privacy.
+Thompkins vs. Detroit Metro Airport

 If you have been injured in an accident, please contact our experienced personal injury attorneys today.
 We will help you protect your rights and get the full amount of compensation you deserve.
 Call us at 1-800-731-4878 or fill out the form.
 We are a nationwide personal injury law firm.